dbmcclain/Lisp-Actors/README.md

 * All effects are validated within Actor bodies, but no visible change occurs until the Actor body finishes.
 It is transactional.
 Any errors revert the actions scheduled at exit.
 That means the externally visible effects of an Actor: CREATE, BECOME, and SEND, are delayed until Actor body exit.

 The single-threaded implementation means that it is impossible for reentrant code to be simultaneously executed in parallel.
-There is no need for locking and taking measure to protect state against SMP parallel execution.
+There is no need for locking and taking measures to protect state against SMP parallel execution.

 First of all, the only mutation permitted is via BECOME.
 All other state is expected to be immutable, and hence sharable.
 And single-thread implementation means that parallel execution and the race to BECOME never happens.